Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Discussion

 \section{Discussion}

 We first consider our results with respect to the newly introduced methods, and then consider the insights into the systems studied that can be obtained from the simulations.

 We computed the approach rate constants characterizing the rate at which two HEWL molecules reach a certain distance from one another by diffusion.
-The introduction of the new treatment of the transition of the electrostatic interactions between the grid based full charge representation and a one-dimensional DH approximation leads to accurate results for three dimensional interaction grids that are much smaller --- by almost a factor five in the case of HEWL --- than previously required for the same accuracy.
+As described in section~\ref{sec:dh}, the treatment of long-range electrostatic interactions between two solutes has been improved with respect to the transition treatment between the grid based full charge representation and a one-dimensional DH approximation.
+These improvements lead to accurate results for three dimensional interaction grids that are much smaller --- by almost a factor five in the case of HEWL --- than previously required for the same accuracy.

 The reproduction of the adsorption of HEWL proteins to a mica surface required the simulation of a high number of molecules --- here, 150 HEWL proteins --- over several microseconds to cover the full adsorption process.
 The DH approximation for homogeneously charged surfaces, together with the improved treatment of the solute electrostatic grid transition, was used to capture the long-range electrostatic interactions.
 The agreement between the results obtained by using grids of 336 and 114~\AA\ height (Figure~\ref{fig:adsorption_HEWL_comb}a and ~\ref{fig:adsorption_HEWL_comb}b, respectively), indicate that also in this case, a full charge representation is only necessary at close distances when using the improved DH approximation for long-range interactions.
 Furthermore, even though the electrostatic interaction decays exponentially, the much smaller numbers of adsorbed proteins observed when the interactions beyond the grid are neglected (Figure~\ref{fig:adsorption_HEWL_comb}c) shows that the long-range electrostatic forces still critically influence the long-time diffusion behavior.